universal-ctags/ctags/docs/optlib.rst

 	This flag allows a regex match to add additional custom fields to the generated tag entry, as explained in ":ref:`fields`".

+``_guest``

+	This flag is for specifying the area on which a guest parser runs, as explained in ":ref:`guest-regex-flag`".

 ``_role``

 	This flag allows a regex match to generate a reference tag entry and